-(a) Water and minerals are absorbed by stem from the soil.
+(a) Water and minerals are absorbed by the stem from the soil.

 (b) The one that holds the plant upright are leaves.

-(c) The thing that conduct water to the leaves are roots.
+(c) The thing that conducts water to the leaves are roots.

-(d) Number of sepals and petals in a flower are always equal.
+(d) The number of sepals and petals in a flower are always equal.

 (e) If the sepals of a flower are joined together then petals are also joined together.